How to take care of your batik art

 No chemicals

-Never use sprays, solvents, or cleaning products on the fabric itself.
+Never use sprays, solvents, or cleaning products on the fabric itself or on the frame.

 -